vamen/poorna/README.md

 - Reduce independent componet.(queues,schedulers,etl jobs) and combine them into single modular project,
 - switch between Distributed computing and single system computing. (whats the point running a job in cluster with 20 nodes when data is in kbs. (this happens a lot with ancillary data associated with main data)).
 - Still thinking.
 (Ideas are welcome and appriciated).
+-
+-
+- Include all the above with still supporting features like data versioning(SCD),schema validation and updation.